 Given the vast experience I’ve learned in dating non-Catholics over the years, I thought I might pass along to other daters what is Non-Negotiable for Catholics when considering a mixed marriage.
 These are questions that you need to ask within the first 40 days of dating.
 You must ask your person of interest these question before entering into a courtship with them.
 Too often when our feelings get involved we are willing to compromise on things that shouldn’t be compromised.
 Therefore, again, ask these questions before things go too far.
 The response you get to these questions will go a long way to help you discern whether this is the person whom you have been called to forsake all others for.

 The Non-Negotiable Questions when Dating a Non-Catholic:

 1. Are we too closely related?
 Many states already prohibit intermarriage between close relatives, but in the case of first cousins you would need a dispensation from the Church to marry that person, as it is strongly discouraged.

 2. Are you Free to Marry?
-There are some great men and women out there who have been divorced, some multiple times, who you may want to marry, but unless their marriage has been granted nullity by the Church, you can’t marry them and have it recognized as legitimate.
+There are some wonderful men and women out there who have been divorced, some multiple times, who you may want to marry, but unless their marriage has been granted nullity by the Church, you can’t marry them and have it recognized as legitimate.
 The process of having the Catholic Church examine whether your previous marriage(s) was/were valid isn’t difficult at all, but what you want to make sure is that your person of interest is willing to go through the process to possibly have their previous marriage(s) annulled.
 They may not believe in the process, but they don’t have to, because what is important is that you believe in it and they should respect that.
 If they don’t want to go through the process then I would take that as a red flag and walk away.